 Finally, the choice is yours: written essay or video.
 We have seen significant success on both platforms and do not prefer one over the other.
 Therefore, play to your strengths!
 If your skill is in writing, focus on the essay.
 If you want to create a video and rely on your voice and video editing skills, then we are excited to see it.
 However, if you do submit a video, keep in mind that sending us a photo slideshow isn’t advisable.
 These clips do not grant the admissions committee the chance to actually see or hear you, and that is really what we are looking for, and what makes these videos so great.
 Have fun with either submission, and do not take this essay for granted— it can go a long way in setting the stage for your MBA application.

-MBA Essay 2
+Texas McCombs MBA Essay #2

 This prompt allows you to explain to the admissions committee why you’re applying to Texas McCombs.
 By describing how you plan to spend your two years as an MBA, we will understand your career plan, learn what you’re passionate about, and find out how you want to develop yourself both in and out of the classroom.